 Fukuoka is a prefecture in Kyushu, Japan’s southernmost main island, which is well loved for its pleasant weather and stunning natural beauty, as well as its ancient temples, beautiful beaches, and the ruins of Fukuoka Castle.
 This charming area is a place to enjoy the sunshine and the unique Hakata ramen, which is famous in this region.
 If you are heading to Kyushu, there is no way you can miss Fukuoka!
-Here are 30 great things to do in this great prefecture.
+Here are 100 things to do in this great prefecture.

 Yanagawa is a city on the west coast of Kyushu, around an hour from Fukuoka city.
 Why not ride a boat and enjoy the lovely view of Yanagawa, famous for its waterways?
 You will also explore the city on foot with a friendly, English-speaking guide and visit the beautiful Japanese gardens.
 With this tour, you won’t miss anything on your first trip to this charming town.